ariakit/ariakit/docs/composition.md

+> Reakit uses [reuse](https://github.com/diegohaz/reuse) to compose components.

 React components are inherently composable.
-Reakit makes them even more so with [use](use.md).
+Reakit makes them even more so with the `use` feature.

 You can use the `use` prop just to change the underlying HTML element of a component.
 A common example is rendering a [Button](../packages/reakit/src/Button/Button.md) as a link: